t-miyake/OutlookOkan/README_en.md

 - Deferred delivery(Delayed delivery)
   - You can delay (put on hold) the sending of an email for a set amount of time (in minutes).
   - You can set a default delay time for each domain or email address.

+- Others
+  - Displays a warning if an encrypted ZIP file is attached. (can be turned on or off)

 - Importing and exporting settings
   - You can import and export your settings as a CSV file.